darwin-garcia/darwin-garcia/README.md

 </div>
 </div>
 - - -

-Welcome to my Github repository site.
+ <h2> 👨‍💻 About Me: </h2>
 I'm a self-taught software developer and I periodically update this site.

-If you want to know more about me and my work visit my 🌐<a href="https://www.darwin-garcia.co">web portfolio here.</a>.
+- 🌐 <a href="https://www.darwin-garcia.co">Web Portfolio Here.</a>.
 You can see my work in these uploaded repositories.

 - - -